safedep-hiring/swe-fe-internal-problem-1/README.md

 ## Problem

-Design and build a single page frontend over SafeDep [Insights API](https://docs.safedep.io/guides/insights-api-using-typescript).
+Design and build a single page frontend using SafeDep [Insights API](https://docs.safedep.io/guides/insights-api-using-typescript).
 The deliverables should consist of:

 1. Figma design of visualizing insights data for an OSS package
-2. Implementation of the design using React and Tailwind CSS
+2. Implementation of the design using React and Tailwind CSS (feel free to use React based frameworks and libraries)

 For your reference: